Karth1kKumarK/Advance_lane_detection/_posts/2018-08-24-advance-lane.md

 ### Apply color mask,roi to image to filter out unnecessary information

-In the the current project because of the Color of the left,right lane are same.
-Hence color mask and the Region of interest)( __ROI__) is applied to the image, The information other than the ROI and bandwidth of the color mask  is eliminated.The bandwidth for the upper and lower limit of color mask was found through trail and error.
+In the current project because of the Color of the left, right lane are same.
+Hence color mask and the Region of interest)( ROI) is applied to the image, The information other than the ROI and bandwidth of the color mask is eliminated.
+The bandwidth for the upper and lower limit of the color mask was found through trial and error.
 <table style="width:100%; border:0px;">
   <tr>
     <th>Undisort image</th>